jos685/jos685/README.md

-- 👋 Hi, I’m Joseph Oduor
+- 👋 Hi, I’m Joseph Oduor Owang, part-time human, full-time coding wizard.
-- 👀 I’m a Full Stack web developer with skills in  both backend and front end utilizing frontend frameworks ; react, Angular and vanilla js while backend i utilise laravel, php framework, python django and node Js.
+- 👀 I’m a Full Stack web developer with skills in  both backend and front end.🧙‍♂️ Frontend arsenal: React, Next.js, Vue.js and Angular                       🛠 Backend black magic: Laravel, PHP, Python/Django, Node.js
-- 🌱 I’m currently learning React Front end framework with laravel and node js as my main backend technology.
+- 🌱 I’m currently working on fintech sites wiring up all sorts of  different payment systems to both web2 and web3 sites and am currently working on clients jobs and on my free time listen to podcasts while coding😄.
-- 💞️ I’m looking to collaborate on any project regarding web development as the saying goes; application on projects is the way to improve your skillss.
+- 💞️ I’m looking to collaborate on any project regarding web development as the saying goes; you dont learn code....you debug application and projects untill you become a code 💀.
-- 📫 You can reach me at email:odourjosephowang@gmail.com...
+- 📫 Reach me at:
--
-- ⚡ Fun fact: ...I cant stay a day without opening vs code..
+✉️ odourjosephowang@gmail.com
+📱 WhatsApp: +2547-68-131-905 (slide in respectfully 😄)

+- ⚡ Fun fact: ...Coding and debugging will one day kill me ...but atleast let it kill me inside my self earned Yacht 💻⚰️.

 <!---
 jos685/jos685 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.